Academic Research

 Risk Factor Specificity Predicts Forward Returns

 TF-IDF scoring of Item 1A risk factors measures company-specific vs. boilerplate language.
-Higher specificity predicts 6-12 month underperformance.
-Mean IC = -0.121, spread = -6.9%, 4/6 years.
-2023: IC = -0.275, t = -3.48 (p < 0.01).
+Higher specificity predicts 6–12 month underperformance.
+Pooled IC = -0.065 (p = 0.023), spread = -5.9%, correct in 8 of 10 years (2016–2025).
+Peak year 2023: IC = -0.275, t = -3.48 (p < 0.01), exceeding Harvey-Liu-Zhu t > 3.0 threshold.
+Signal is strongest in high-uncertainty regimes.
 Extends Campbell et al. (2014, RAS) and Kravet & Muslu (2013, RAS).

 H2

-MD&A Sentiment Drift Predicts Short-Term Returns
+MD&A Sentiment Drift — Regime-Dependent

 H10